Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-serializable-types.md

 #### Conditional Serialization

-As developer gets more control over serialization of a struct, one might implement conditional serialization at runtime.
-We will explore this more advanced use-case with the examples below:
+As the developer has more control over serialization of a struct, one might implement conditional serialization at runtime.

+We will explore more advanced use-cases with the examples below:

 ##### Example: Array